-The leaves of M.lucida were washed, air dried under shade in the Biochemistry Laboratory, pulverized to coarse powder using blender.
-Extraction was carried out by dispersing 200g of the grounded M.lucida plant material in 1L of 80% methanol and shaking was done with GFL shaker for 72 hours.
-This was followed by vacuum filtration and concentrated by rotary evaporator at a temperature not exceeding 40°C. The concentrated extract was dried to complete dryness in an aerated oven at 40°C for 48 hours.
+The leaves of M. lucida was washed, air dried under shade in the Biochemistry Laboratory, pulverized to coarse powder using blender.
+Extraction was carried out by dispersing 200 g of the grounded M. lucida plant material in 1L of 80% methanol and shaking was done with GFL shaker for 72 hrs.
+This was followed by vacuum filtration and concentrated by rotary evaporator at a temperature not exceeding 40°C. The concentrated extract was dried to complete dryness of an aerated oven at 40°C for 48 hrs.
 The extract was later stored in a refrigerator at 4°C.